amit8121/Question-Classifier/README.md

-## Toucan-AI_Test
+## Question Classifier
-  Contains python implementation of an LSTM Network which is used to predict whether a sentence is a question or not, this program was        developed as a part of a take home assignment.
+  Contains python based implementation of an LSTM Network which is used to predict whether a sentence is a question or not.

 ### Questions Predictor